A thriller at the Gabba

-One of Test cricket's biggest shocks was on the cards in Rawalpindi - until Wasim Akram and Waqar Younis decimated the Zimbabwean middle order.
+One of Test cricket's biggest shocks was on the cards in Rawalpindi - until Wasim Akram and Waqar Younis decimated Zimbabwe's middle order.
 Zimbabwe were cruising at 135 for 1 in pursuit of 240, but their hopes of a first win in Tests were shattered as the last nine wickets went down for 52 runs.

 Courtney Walsh and Kenny Benjamin got West Indies out of jail with a devastating display in the third Test, in Mohali.
 After Jimmy Adams, in the middle of an unbelievable purple patch (520 runs in the series at an average of 173.33), laid the foundations with 174 and 78 (both not out), Walsh and Benjamin got blood out of a stone to blow India away for 114 on the final day.
 Seven wickets went down in nine overs, and Mr Extras was the only man to reach 20.
 It gave West Indies a 243-run victory and preserved their proud 15-year unbeaten run in Test series - for another six months anyway, before Australia famously turned them over in their own backyard.

-Chamara Silva, born today, made his debut as a 19-year-old, scoring 54 in an ODI against Australia in 1999.
-But he failed to live up to expectations, despite his batting style being compared to Aravinda de Silva, and disappeared off the scene, only to reappear in 2005, when Tom Moody had him picked for the India tour.
-Success there earned him his first Test cap on the tour to New Zealand in 2006.
-He bagged a pair on debut in Christchurch but scored 62 and an unbeaten 152 in the second Test in Wellington.
+Chamara Silva, born today, made his debut as a 19-year-old in 1999, but he failed to live up to expectations and disappeared off the scene, only to reappear in 2005.
+He won his first Test cap on the tour to New Zealand in 2006, bagging a pair on debut in Christchurch but scoring 62 and an unbeaten 152 in the second Test, in Wellington.
 But he scored only one half-century in his next 13 Test innings.
 He was much more productive in ODIs, scoring four fifties in the 2007 World Cup.
 However, by the time the next World Cup rolled in, his runs had dropped off and batsmen like Angelo Mathews, Chamara Kapugedara and Dinesh Chandimal had replaced him in the pecking order.